chinhonnang0000/intermod/README.md

 - Things are added to make the mod playable (intm_main).
 They will be OP in higher tiers.

 #current affairs: Deletes once completed.
-- Diamond Ore mod (intm_dioremod) New planet - intm_dioremod dore.
-Tech trees reworks.
+- Diamond Ore mod (intm_dioremod) Tech trees reworks.
 - Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working form the oroginal one.
 - Exhiber techs and their tree, and the enemy base from the previous version.
 - germanium extractor mender in intm_main system tier 5.
+- intm_tantria maps remake, tanks, new turrets, large zinc walls, 50Cu-50Ni alloy tiers, 2 tiers of power generators,

 Currebt bugs